Tibetan Terrier: Temperament

-The temperament has been one of the most attractive aspects of the breed since it was first established.
+The temperament has been one of the most attractive aspects of the breed since it was established.
 They are amiable and affectionate family dogs, sensitive to their owners, and gentle with older children if properly introduced.
 As is fitting for a dog with origins as a watch dog, Tibetans tend to be reserved around strangers, but should never be aggressive or shy with them.
 The Tibetan Terrier has a deep bark and is prone to excessive barking.

 While suitable for apartment living, the Tibetan is an energetic dog that requires regular exercise.
 The energy level of the Tibetan is moderate to high and its general nature is happy, active, lively, intelligent, and agile.
 As a result, they are often well-suited for dog sports such as agility.
 They are steadfast, determined, and clever, which can lead to them being stubborn.
 Tibetan Terriers are usually charming and loyal.
 Some dogs of this breed can often be guarding of their resources, which can make it hard to live with another pet.